Man killed in Clinton officer-involved shooting identified

 The shooting happened around 10:45 p.m.
 Tuesday.

-Clinton Police Chief Kevin Gyrion said in a media release that an officer attempted to stop a vehicle near the intersection of 4th Avenue and 2nd Street.
+Clinton Police Chief Kevin Gyrion said in a media release that an officer attempted to stop a vehicle near the intersection of 4th Avenue South and 2nd Street.

 The vehicle failed to stop, and officers chased it from Clinton into Camanche.
 The vehicle drove northbound on Highway 67 from Camanche back into Clinton, approaching the intersection of Highway 30, according to the release.